 Hardware acceleration is a smart way of distributing webpage functions between CPU and GPU to maximize performance.

-But this is an experimental feature in Chrome and may not work in some scenarios, resulting in multiple error messages, including unresponsive page errors.
-Here are the steps to disable:
+But this is an experimental feature and may not work in some scenarios, resulting in multiple error messages, including unresponsive page errors.
+You should disable the hardware acceleration feature to check if the resolve the problem.

 - Toggle the button to turn off and disable the Hardware acceleration.